Nikon D7000 vs D810

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7000 and Nikon D810 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7000 does not offer wifi capability.
+In contrast, the D7000 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D810 (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7000 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the D7000 and the D810 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D7000 and D810 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Nikon D810 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D7000 and the Nikon D810?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.